Blisse1/bliss-blog/src/content/post/git-notes.md

 De lo contrario, si solo tiene 1 commit la rama main y se trata de mergear con otra rama, main estará apuntando al contenido del commit de la rama que se quiso mergear Uno se puede devolver a que main apunte al commit inicial usando un git reset --hard
+## About git branches
+How does Git know what branch you’re currently on?
+It keeps a special pointer called HEAD.
+The git branch command only created a new branch — it didn’t switch to that branch You can easily see this by running a simple git log command that shows you where the branch pointers are pointing.
+This option is called --decorate. git log --oneline --decorate To switch to an existing branch, you run the git checkout command.
+This moves HEAD to point to the testing branch.
+## About switching branches
+Switching branches changes files in your working directory It’s important to note that when you switch branches in Git, files in your working directory will change.
+If you switch to an older branch, your working directory will be reverted to look like it did the last time you committed on that branch.
+If Git cannot do it cleanly, it will not let you switch at all.
+## About creating branches
+From Git version 2.23 onwards you can use git switch instead of git checkout to:
+• Switch to an existing branch: git switch testing-branch.
+• Create a new branch and switch to it: git switch -c new-branch.
+The -c flag stands for create, you can also use the full flag: --create.
+• Return to your previously checked out branch: git switch -
+## About git log 2
+git log doesn’t show all the branches all the time
+If you were to run git log right now, you might wonder where the "testing" branch you just created went, as it would not appear in the output.
+The branch hasn’t disappeared; Git just doesn’t know that you’re interested in that branch and it is trying to show you what it thinks you’re interested in.
+In other words, by default, git log will only show commit history below the branch you’ve checked out.
+To show commit history for the desired branch you have to explicitly specify it: git log testing.
+To show all of the branches, add --all to your git log command.
+## About git branching and merging
+It’s best to have a clean working state when you switch branches.
+There are ways to get around this (namely, stashing and commit amending) that we’ll cover later on, in Stashing and Cleaning.
+To phrase that another way, when you try to merge one commit with a commit that can be reached by following the first commit’s history, Git simplifies things by moving the pointer forward because there is no divergent work to merge together — this is called a “fastforward.”
+It’s worth noting here that the work you did in your hotfix branch is not contained in the files in your iss53 branch.
+If you need to pull it in, you can merge your master branch into your iss53 branch by running git merge master, or you can wait to integrate those changes until you decide to pull the iss53 branch back into master later.
+This looks a bit different than the hotfix merge you did earlier.
+In this case, your development history has diverged from some older point.
+Because the commit on the branch you’re on isn’t a direct ancestor of the branch you’re merging in, Git has to do some work.
+In this case, Git does a simple three-way merge, using the two snapshots pointed to by the branch tips and the common ancestor of the two.
+Instead of just moving the branch pointer forward, Git creates a new snapshot that results from this three-way merge and automatically creates a new commit that points to it.
+This is referred to as a merge commit, and is special in that it has more than one parent.
+## About basic merge conflicts
+If you changed the same part of the same file differently in the two branches you’re merging, Git won’t be able to merge them cleanly Git hasn’t automatically created a new merge commit.
+It has paused the process while you resolve the conflict.
+If you want to see which files are unmerged at any point after a merge conflict, you can run git status
+## Branch management